stcorp/harp/doc/operations.rst

             ``rename("surface_temperature", "temperature")``

+    ``set(option, value)``
+        Set a specific option in HARP.
+        Both the option and value parameters need to be provided as string values (using double quotes).
+        Options will be set 'globally' in HARP and will persists for all further operations in the list.
+After termination of the list of operations, all HARP options will be reverted back to their initial values.
+        Available options are:

+        ``afgl86``
+            Determine how to deal with interpolation of target grid values that fall outside the source grid range.
+            Possible values are:

+            - ``disabled`` (default) disable the use of AFGL86 climatology in variable conversions
+            - ``enabled`` enable the use of AFGL86 climatology in variable conversions (using seasonal and latitude band dependence)
+            - ``usstd76`` enable AFGL86 using US Standard profiles

+        ``regrid_out_of_bounds``
+            Determine how to deal with interpolation of target grid values that fall outside the source grid range.
+            Possible values are:

+            - ``nan`` (default) to set values outside the range to NaN
+            - ``edge`` to use to nearest edge value
+            - ``extrapolate`` to perform extrapolation

+        Example:

+            ``set("afgl86", "enabled")``
+            ``set("regrid_out_of_bounds", "extrapolate")``

     ``smooth(variable, dimension, axis-variable unit, collocation-result-file, a|b, dataset-dir)`` Smooth the given variable in the product for the given dimension using the avaraging kernel (and a-priori profile, if available)